ymyplss/flutter_resource_generator/README.md

 ## ResourceConfig
 You can use ResourceConfig class to customize how to handle resource file, here is all the parameters you can modify:

-* String resourcePath: The relative path of your asset file folder, for example 'assets/', must `NOT` be empty
+* String `resourcePath`: The relative path of your asset file folder, for example 'assets/', must `NOT` be empty

-* String imageClassName: The name of image resource class, by default, it is `R_Image`, can be null
+* String `imageClassName`: The name of image resource class, by default, it is `R_Image`, can be null

-* String fontClassName: The name of font resource class, by default, it is `R_Font`, can be null
+* String `fontClassName`: The name of font resource class, by default, it is `R_Font`, can be null

-* bool handleFontFile: Whether font file will be handled, by default, it is `false`, can be null
+* bool `handleFontFile`: Whether font file will be handled, by default, it is `false`, can be null

-* List&lt;String&gt; ignoreExtensions: The file with extension existed in this list will be ignored, can be null
+* List&lt;String&gt; `ignoreExtensions`: The file with extension existed in this list will be ignored, can be null

-* List&lt;String&gt; extraImageExtensions: The file with extension existed in [".png", ".jpg", ".jpeg", ".gif", ".webp", ".icon", ".bmp", ".wbmp", ".svg"] or extraImageExtensions will be treat as image, can be null
+* List&lt;String&gt; `extraImageExtensions`: The file with extension existed in [".png", ".jpg", ".jpeg", ".gif", ".webp", ".icon", ".bmp", ".wbmp", ".svg"] or extraImageExtensions will be treat as image, can be null

-* Map&lt;String, String&gt; extensionClassNameMapping: By default, the class name of other files will be R_${extension}, for example, the resource class of json files will be `R_Json`. if you want customize the class name of json file, like `JsonRes`, you can pass {".json", "JsonRes"}, can be null
+* Map&lt;String, String&gt; `extensionClassNameMapping`: By default, the class name of other files will be R_${extension}, for example, the resource class of json files will be `R_Json`. if you want customize the class name of json file, like `JsonRes`, you can pass {".json", "JsonRes"}, can be null